joslefaure/HIT/README.md

-# HitNet
+# HIT
-Official Implementation of our WACV2023 paper: “HIT: Holistic Interaction Transformer for Action Detection”
+Official Implementation of our WACV2023 paper: “Holistic Interaction Transformer Network for Action Detection”